Misterio77/flavours/README.md

 #### Setup
 Choose a [template](https://github.com/chriskempson/base16-templates-source/blob/master/list.yaml) for each app you want themed (or create your own).

-Add your apps to the flavours configuration, located at `~/.config/flavours/config.toml` on Linux and macOS, but this can be changed with `-c`/`--config` flag or `FLAVOURS_CONFIG_FILE` environment variable.
+Add your apps to the flavours configuration, located at `~/.config/flavours/config.toml` on Linux and macOS.
+This can be changed with `-c`/`--config` flag or `FLAVOURS_CONFIG_FILE` environment variable.

 For the flavours configuration file, `config.toml`:
 - Optionally, set a `shell` through which your hook commands should be executed.
 Defaults to `sh -c '{}'`.